 |Worldwide University Exams|

-The purpose of this unique discussion-based course is twofold: one, it provides you with regular practice in the skill of translating cultural texts from German into English, thus activating, improving and enriching your knowledge and command of the English language and culture; and two, it introduces you to, and enables you to discuss novels by seven major writers.
+The purpose of this unique discussion-based course is twofold: one, it introduces you to, and enables you to discuss novels by major writers; and two, it provides you with regular practice in the skill of translating cultural texts from German into English, thus activating, improving and enriching your knowledge and command of the English language and culture.

 Course-members are asked to read the following titles, which are obtainable as a set from our Reception.
 They will be discussed in the order given below

-The above titles are obtainable at our reception at 67,- € a set.
+The below titles are obtainable at our reception at 83,- € a set.
 As the size of each group is limited, prompt enrolment is recommended.

 The course-leader is Philip Moore.

 Kitty Fane is the beautiful but shallow wife of Walter, a bacteriologist stationed in Hong Kong.
 Unsatisfied by her marriage, she starts an affair with charming, attractive and exciting Charles Townsend.
 But when Walter discovers her deception, he exacts a strange and terrible vengeance: Kitty must accompany him to his new posting in remote mainland China, where a cholera epidemic rages...